Wrongful Termination Laws: Illegal Reasons

 You should always be mindful of wrongful termination laws.
 Firing someone for the wrong reason could land you in a whole lot of legal hot water.

-A majority of all employees in the United States are "at will" employees.
+A majority of employees in the United States are "at will" employees.
 What this means is that you can fire these employees at any time and for any reason, so long as the reason is not discriminatory, retaliatory or otherwise illegal.

 Both state and federal laws are in place that prohibit employers from firing employees for certain reasons.
 These wrongful termination laws will apply whether the employee is at will or the employee is working under an employment contract.